Get an instant roof estimate online — no sales call, no waiting.Try the instant roof estimator

 Timeline

 Most Minnesota homeowners policies allow 1 year from event to file a claim.
-Three of the six storms in the 2020–2026 catalog are past their standard window.
-Two are still inside it.
-One has only days left.
+Three of the eight storms in the 2020–2026 catalog are still inside their standard window — including both June 2026 events.

-August 2024 event — standard window closed August 2025; supplemental filings possible per carrier
+• May 2025 and August 2024 events — standard windows closed; supplemental filings possible per carrier

 Why this matters